studentmtk/docs-nibiru/docs/run-nodes/validators/node-reset.md

 ---
-description: Instructions for validators to rebuild in the case of a chain reset.
+order: 2
 ---

 # Resetting a validator node

+Instructions for validators to rebuild in the case of a chain reset. {synopsis}

 Any upcoming resets will be announced in the `#testnet` channel on [Nibiru's Discord server](https://discord.com/invite/sgPw8ZYfpQ).
 To reset your node and rejoin the testnet, please follow the steps below: